wizeyeManual/DTG_Scripts/README.md

 This repository holds the default DTG scripts in WIZEYE Site

-How to upload default dtg scripts into WIZEYE site
+To upload the default dtg scripts into WIZEYE site, go to

 Contents > Map Template > DTG Script > Import DTG Area list